em2898.epiquest.co.uk

 C-Scanner

-Based on the same algorithm and the values matrix as EpiQuest-C, the program allows screening large numbers of peptide epitopes (B or T) for their relative (or absolute) uniqueness.
+Utilizing the same algorithm and value matrix as EpiQuest-C, this program enables the screening of large numbers of peptide epitopes (B or T) to assess their relative or absolute uniqueness.

 Hydropathy of protein domains